levon12341/doser_for_test_your_server/README.txt

-This program was writed on python3.
-It is a small doser, with it you can check your server.
+This program was written with python3.
+It is a small doser, which can help you test your server loadability.